ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

-While TIPS is designed to take advantage of newer HTTP features like server push and substreams for concurrent fetch, TIPS still functions with HTTP/1.x for client pull defined in {{pull}}, with the limitation that it cannot cancel any outstanding requests or fetch resources concurrently over the same connection due to the blocking nature of HTTP/1.x requests.
-Additionally, because HTTP/1.x does not support server push, the use of TIPS with server push defined in
+While TIPS is designed to take advantage of newer HTTP features like server push and substreams for concurrent fetch, TIPS still functions with HTTP/1.1 for client poll defined in {{pull}}, with the limitation that it cannot cancel any outstanding requests or fetch resources concurrently over the same connection due to the blocking nature of HTTP/1.1 requests.
+Additionally, because HTTP/1.1 does not support server push, the use of TIPS with server push defined in
-{{push}} is not available if a client connects to an ALTO server with HTTP/1.x.
-If a client only capable of HTTP/1.x desires to concurrently monitor multiple resources at the same time, it must open multiple connections, one for each resource, so that an outstanding long-poll request can be issued for each resource to monitor for new updates.
+{{push}} is not available if a client connects to an ALTO server with HTTP/1.1.
+If a client only capable of HTTP/1.1 desires to concurrently monitor multiple resources at the same time, it must open multiple connections, one for each resource, so that an outstanding long-poll request can be issued for each resource to monitor for new updates.
 For HTTP/2 and /3, with multiplexed streams, multiple resources can be monitored simultaneously.

+## TIPS Sequence Number Management

+Conceptually, the sequence number space of TIPS views satisfy the following
+requirements: First, for a specific client, it may expect to see the same sequence number for the same version, to avoid occasional disconnections.
+Second, the coupling of sequence numbers should be minimized for ALTO resources monitored by multiple clients.

+Thus, the sequence number space is constant for each TIPS view per client but is independent across TIPS views.
+Note that

+1. For the same TIPS resource queried by different clients, multiple TIPS views will be created, one for each client, whose sequence number spaces are independent.

+2. Independence implies that the clients must not assume there is a consensus of how different versions map to sequence numbers but does not force the sequence numbers to be different.
+See {{shared-tips-view}} for cases where an ALTO server may desire to use the same sequence number space across TIPS views.

 # TIPS Information Resource Directory (IRD) Announcement {#ird}